 He has acted Guest Concertmaster of the West Australian Symphony Orchestra, Christchurch Symphony Orchestra, Vic Opera Orchestra and has toured with the Australian Chamber Orchestra.
 He has also performed as a guest principal with the Adelaide Symphony Orchestra, Tasmanian Symphony Orchestra, Orchestra Victoria, Melbourne Chamber Orchestra, Orchestra Seventeen88 and is a regular violinist with the Melbourne Symphony Orchestra and Malaysia Philharmonic Orchestra.

 Jennen teaches a maximum of six students at any one time.
 This allows him to be fully devoted to each student and ensures the opportunity to teach is not taken for granted.
 He encourages all his students to video record their lessons, so they may view themselves at home and recap on their lessons throughout the week.
 It’s also a great way for students to document their progress.
 Having studied for over 30 years under the guidance of over 50 pedagogues, Jennen has experienced many different teaching methods.

 As a violin teacher, Jennen's main focuses are:

-1. To inspire with good communication and demonstration.
+- To inspire with clear communication and demonstration.

 Learning the violin should be fulfilling, fun and memorable.
 Students need not strive to be world-class, as studying such a complex instrument will result in the attainment of general practical disciplinary skills.

-Informing students of WHAT to practise and achieve by the next lesson is not sufficient on it's own.
-Teaching a student HOW to practise is a key attribute of Jennen's violin teaching method.
+Informing students of what to practise is not sufficient.
+Teaching students how to practise is a key focus of Jennen’s violin teaching method.

 Advice on selecting a suitable violin teacher in Melbourne